lfe/docs/classic-docs/lfe-shell.md

         will create a job running the LFE shell and connect to it.
 This also works when starting a remote shell.

+Running LFE shell scripts

+        The LFE shell can also be directly called to run LFE shell scripts with:

+        lfe [flags] file [args]

+        This will start the shell, run a script with LFE shell commands and then terminate the shell.
+The following built-in variables are also bound:

+        script-name
+                The name of the script file as a string.

+        script-args
+                A list of the arguments to the script as strings.
+If no arguments have been given then this will be an empty list.
 {% endhighlight %}